 Although the humanity has made amazing technical and informational progress, the mental human development is enormously fallen behind.
 We are still controlled by the greed, so we allowed consumption to dominate the planet.
 The result is the plundering of natural sources, climate change, loss of biodiversity devastation of biotopes and pollution.
 All of this merge into a skyrocketed global ecological debt.
 It has gone so far that the natural ecosystems are no longer able to recover.
 We justify it by mistaken quality of life criteria, we deceive each other and convince ourselves that it is not bad.
 In reality however, it is much worse.

-These photos show us the same place.
-It is a coral reef at Ras Mohammed cliff in the Red Sea.
-The difference is fifteen years.
-Such a short period was sufficient to destroy the cliffs that needed fifteen thousand for their development.
-These images are a typical example of how aquatic ecosystems are currently changing.
+These photos show the same place.
+The coral reef on the Ras Mohammed Reef in the Red Sea.
+The photos were taken fifteen years apart.
+In such a short time, the cliffs which had been developing for fifteen thousand years had been totally destroyed.
+It is a typical example of how drastically and dramatically the natural ecosystems are changing.

 Author of the “Borrowed Planet”